February 4, 2021 | Car Accidents

 Unfortunately, rear-end crashes often result in severe injuries for those involved.
 One of the most common types of injuries that occurs in a rear-end car accident is whiplash.
 This type of injury affects the soft tissue areas of the back and neck when they are stretched or torn due to the rapid back and forth movement caused by the collision.
 However, some more sudden emergency injuries that can occur in these cases include spinal cord trauma concussions, traumatic brain injury, nerve damage, airbag deployment injuries, internal bleeding, internal organ damage, broken or dislocated bones, and more.
 Motorcyclists involved in rear-end accidents can experience the most severe injuries, and in certain instances become air born after a collision.

 If you or a loved one were negatively impacted by an unavoidable accident involving rear-end damages, our personal injury lawyers can help.
-At Bonilla Law Firm our auto accident lawyers offer free consultations to help car accident victims recover.
+At Bonilla Law Firm our auto accident lawyers offer free consultations to help car or motorcycle accident victims recover.
 To contact our law offices call (512) 441-1111.